We’ve all heard the expression “no pain, no gain” when it comes to exercise.

 When applied to muscles, heat can help increase blood flow which results in more oxygen getting to the area you’ve just worked out.

-If you are using this method, you’ll want to be careful to only use it for up to ten minutes at a time, and avoid falling asleep while using the heat pack.
+If you are using this method, you’ll want to be careful to only use it for up to ten minutes at a time to avoid falling asleep while using the heat pack.

-If you have a history of heart problems, make sure to speak to your primary care provider before using heat to relieve muscle soreness.
+If you have a history of heart problems, make sure to speak to your primary care provider before using heat.

 3. Post Workout Stretching